Sports Injury & Pain Management

 All our physiotherapists enjoy being physically active and partake in a range of sports including cycling, CrossFit, dance, football, track and field, cricket, netball, soccer, swimming, Brazilian Jiu Jitsu, mountain biking and hiking.
 We have a wealth of experience in many sports, having worked with numerous elite athletes and sporting teams including national teams and Olympians.
 These include:

 - West Australian Institute of Sport and Australian Institute of Sport

 - Athletics Australia and Western Australia

 - Cricket Australia

-We provide a specific program aimed at both reducing the risk of injury, as well as enhancing athletic performance.
+We can then provide a specific program aimed at both reducing the risk of pain / injury, as well as enhancing athletic performance in your sport or activity.
 Our screens require roughly one hour to complete.